gkolpuc/Cantaloupe/README.md

 # Cantaloupe

-Cantaloupe is open-source library for testing REST services with support for JSON data manipulation and assertion.
+Cantaloupe is open-source library for testing REST services.
+It provides fulent API for JSON data manipulation and assertion.

 #### Examples